SUSTAINABLE OPERATIONS

 The LNG plant in Peru is completely self-sufficient in its water use, meaning it produces all of its own water using a desalination plant and eliminates any impact on freshwater bodies.
 The water treatment system is certified for potable drinking water.

-In 2021, approximately 330,000 barrels of wastewater generated at the plant were treated using an activated sludge system for use in irrigation of green areas and dust control on interior roads, eliminating any discharge to the environment.
+In 2023, approximately 326,300 barrels (51,872 m3) of wastewater generated at the plant were treated using an activated sludge system for use in irrigation of green areas and dust control on interior roads, eliminating any discharge to the environment.
 Monitoring is conducted to ensure compliance with environmental standards prior to utilization.